lzs/zimberg/readme.txt

 = Does this theme support any plugins? =

-timberg includes support for Infinite Scroll in Jetpack.
+zimberg includes support for Infinite Scroll in Jetpack.

 == Changelog ==